petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

    (the thing that runs with the single button).

-Our goal is to make it easy for researchers to follow these rules without becoming de facto software engineers, so we might see a future where most, if not all, studies ship with a single button repro pack.
+Our goal is to make it easy for researchers to create and manage their project and pipeline without becoming de facto software engineers.
 Now let's discuss some of the more specific challenges and strategies for overcoming them.